Alexco2003/Proiect-LFA/README.md

  Implemented a Python algorithm that gets as input a DFA/NFA and a word from the user and determines if the word is accepted or not.
 If the word is accepted every path that reaches a final state will be displayed.

- The automata input file needs to have the following layout:
+ The automata input file needs to have the following layout :

 n (total number of states) \
 sigma (alphabet) \